highlando/academic-kickstart/content/post/covid-19-is-it-over-soon/index.md

 indicates how fast the exponential growth is.

-To see whether the exponential growth changes its dynamics, one may check whether the line in the logarithmic plot chages its slope (*hopefully it gets less steep*).
-Thats why we plot the slope of the logarithmic line that connects the numbers of two consecutive days.
+To see whether the exponential growth changes its dynamics, one may check whether the line in the logarithmic plot changes its slope (*hopefully it gets less steep*).
+That's why we plot the slope of the logarithmic line that connects the numbers of two consecutive days.
 Since the data is wiggly, we also plot averages of the slopes over 2 or 5 days to better spot the trends.